- Translating the Application

 [TextsWin1.rc], the first two strings have the keys

-In addition to translating the application itself you are welcome to prepare a localized introduction page for the WinSCP documentation.
+In addition to translating the application itself, you are welcome to prepare a localized introduction page for the WinSCP documentation.

-<lang> is your language ID (i.e. extension of the translation DLL) and press the Create this page button on the right.
+<lang> is your language ID (i.e. the extension of the translation DLL) and press the Create this page button on the right.

 Do not add another localized pages apart from the introduction one.